BIGTREETECH CB1

 Performance for Klipper

 1GB of RAM is the minimum viable for a Klipper host.
 Running Mainsail or Fluidd as the web frontend, Moonraker as the API layer, and Klipper itself consumes approximately 600-700MB.
-This leaves 300-400MB free, which is sufficient for normal operation but tight if you add webcam streaming, timelapse plugins, or OctoPrint alongside Klipper.
+This leaves 300-400MB free, which is sufficient for normal operation but tight if you add webcam streaming (crowsnest uses 100-200MB), timelapse plugins, or attempt to run OctoPrint alongside Klipper.
+The CB1 does not have swap space configured by default on BTT's MainsailOS image — adding a swap file to the microSD card can prevent out-of-memory crashes but will slow the system when swap is actively used.

-CM4 Form Factor and Connectivity
+CM4 Form Factor and Integration

 Full Specifications